 In cooperation with other European Higher Education Institutions TU Kaiserslautern offers the following Erasmus MUNDUS Joint Degrees:

 European Master in Embedded Computing Systems (EMECS)

-Participating universites: TU Kaiserslautern, Norwegian University of Science and Technology (NTNU) Trondheim, Norway, University of Southampton (UoS), Southampton, United Kingdom
+Participating universities: TU Kaiserslautern, Norwegian University of Science and Technology (NTNU) Trondheim, Norway, University of Southampton (UoS), Southampton, United Kingdom, Politecnico di Torino, Italy

 Europen Master in Software Engineering (EMSE)

-Participatin universites: TU Kaiserslautern, Free University of Bozen/Bolzano, Italien,
+Participatin universities: TU Kaiserslautern, Free University of Bozen/Bolzano, Italien,

 Technical University of Madrid (UPM), Spain, University of Oulu (OY), Finland

 Within the Consortium of German-Russian Institutes of Advanced Technologies (GRIAT)

 TU Kaiserslautern offers the following (Joint) Master Degrees in cooperation with the Kazan National Research Technical University, Russia: